disc-o/disco_app/README.md

 // Add how IKEA finds me here, later

-- Encode the following JSON to a string, then encrypt it using `public_key` to string `ss`
+- Encode the following JSON to a string, then encrypt it using `public_key` to JSON `ss`

 ```json
 {